epfl-lasa/stable_lds/README.md

 ```
 This repo provides three different methods:
   - An estimator for a <b>stable linear dynamical system</b> (estimate_stable_lds.m)
-  - An estimator for a <b>stable linear dynamical system with an inverse procedure</b> (estimate_stable_inv_lds.m)
+  - An estimator for a <b>stable linear dynamical system with an inverse formulation</b> (estimate_stable_inv_lds.m)
-  - An estimator for a <b>stable nonlinear dynamical system as a mixture of linear dynamical systems</b> that relies on an inverse procedure (em_mix_inv_lds.m and estimate_mix_inv_lds.m)
+  - An estimator for a <b>stable nonlinear dynamical system as a mixture of linear dynamical systems</b> that relies on an inverse formulation (em_mix_inv_lds.m and estimate_mix_inv_lds.m)

 All three methods estimate <i>both the dynamics and the attractor</i> but if you prefer you can specify the attractor a priori.
-On matlab type
+In the MATLAB command window type
 ```
 >> help the_filename_you_want.m
 ```